cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The Release workflow publishes your package on PyPI_, the Python Package Index.
 The workflow also creates a version tag in the GitHub repository, and publishes a GitHub Release using `Release Drafter`_.
-The workflow is triggered on every push to the master branch.
+The workflow is triggered on every push to the default branch.

 Release steps only run if the package version was bumped.
 If the package version did not change,